robvanson/sgc3/Readme.md

 ## Dedicated to the memory of Guanqin Chen

+*SpeakGoodChinese* is a web based application that allows you or your students to train their Mandarin tone pronunciation.
+Our speech technology is based on technology developed at the [Institute of Phonetic Sciences](http://www.fon.hum.uva.nl/) of the [University of Amsterdam](http://www.uva.nl/).

 For more information, visit our website: [http://www.speakgoodchinese.org](http://www.speakgoodchinese.org)

-SpeakGoodChinese was supported by grant 6046 from the Digitale Universiteit
+This project was supported by grant 6046 from the [Digitale Universiteit](http://www.surffoundation.nl/smartsite.dws?id=12418).

-The SpeakGoodChinese Team:
+### The SpeakGoodChinese Team:

 - **Guanqin Chen** (HRO) - Founder and project manager, Language and Teaching
 - **Zongyan Chen** (HvA) - Language and Teaching